2008 New Mexico Bowl

-The 2008 New Mexico Bowl was a post-season American college football bowl game held on December 20, 2008 at University Stadium on the campus of the University of New Mexico in Albuquerque as part of the 2008-09 NCAA Bowl season.
+The 2008 New Mexico Bowl was a post-season American college football bowl game held on December 20, 2008, at University Stadium on the campus of the University of New Mexico in Albuquerque as part of the 2008-09 NCAA Bowl season.
 The game, telecast on ESPN, featured the Colorado State Rams from the Mountain West Conference and the Fresno State Bulldogs from the WAC.
-The two teams were rivals when Colorado State was in the WAC from 1968-98.
+The two teams were rivals when Colorado State was in the WAC from 1968 to 1998.

-Colorado State scored 20 points in the fourth quarter to defeat Fresno State, 40-35 behind running back Gartrell Johnson's 375 rushing and receiving yards, an NCAA bowl record.
+Colorado State scored 20 points in the fourth quarter to defeat Fresno State, 40–35 behind running back Gartrell Johnson's 375 rushing and receiving yards, an NCAA bowl record.